 If you don’t plan on using the A/C until next season, consider covering your outdoor unit (especially in the fall months).
 While your outdoor unit is made to be outside, keeping it protected from the loose leaves, dirt, and snow build up could help prolong its lifespan.
 However, be sure to get a manufacturer recommended cover for your specific unit.
 The right size for your unit will leave the appropriate amount of space at the bottom of your unit in order to let out any moisture that might build up in these months.
 Every system is different, so be sure to consult your local HVAC company on whether or not you should cover your outdoor unit and how.

 Still need to have your HVAC system checked before winter?
-Contact a San Marcos HVAC technician at AirOne Heating & Air Conditioning for more information or to schedule an appointment.
+Contact a San Marcos HVAC repair technician at AirOne Heating & Air Conditioning for more information or to schedule an appointment.